b11031371/my_bible_notes/2026-08-22/note_en.md

 If someone asked you, "What is the place God has given you right now?" — how would you answer?

 In v.
 15 God is the one who speaks first: "they shall come near Me to minister to Me."
-The place the sons of Zadok hold was given to them, not chosen by them — and according to 1 Peter 2:5, 9, every believer today is a priest to God.
+The place was given to the sons of Zadok, not chosen by them.
+According to 1 Peter 2:5, 9, every believer today is a priest to God, and that service is aimed first not at people, but at God Himself.
 [3]

 ---